wp-plugins/gotmls/readme.txt

 = How do I know if any of the "Potential Threats" are dangerous? =

-Click on the linked filename, then click each numbered link above the file content box to highlight the suspect code.
+Click on the linked filename to examine it, then click each numbered link above the file content box to highlight the suspicious code.
 If you cannot tell whether or not the code is malicious just leave it alone or ask someone else to look at it for you.
-If you find that it is malicious please send me a copy of the file so that I can add it to the definitions file as a "Know Threats", then it can be automatically removed.
-If you want me to examine your files please consider making a donation.
+If you find that it is malicious please send me a copy of the file so that I can add it to my definition update as a "Know Threat", then it can be automatically removed.

 = Why does the wp-login.php file show up as a vulnerability (even on a fresh install of WordPress)? =